Objects, Methods & Integers

 but it received nil

 .
-So, let's fix this like a pedantic programmer and "write the minimal amount of code to make the test pass":
+So, let's fix this like a pedantic programmer and "write the minimal amount of code to make the test pass" (this is what Kent Beck calls "fake it 'till you make it"):

 Ah hah!
 Foiled again!
 TDD is a sham, right?